pavanvalluru/SampleMVVMProject/README.md

 **ReadMe**

-This project has been implemented in Swift 3 and all the views and viewcontrollers are also implemented through code using Autolayout.
+This project has been implemented in Swift 3 and all the views and viewcontrollers are also implemented through code using Autolayout (No Storyboard file is used to make UI).

 This project contains a PageViewController inside a NavigationController and the PageViewController has a ProfileView in the left side, FriendsList in the center and a configMenu in the right all using MVVM pattern and demonstrates how MVVM helps in writing a more readable and maintainable code compared to typical MVC style.